CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid skill description with excellent trigger terms and completeness.
-Its main weakness is that the capabilities described are somewhat generic ('troubleshoot common errors') rather than listing specific concrete troubleshooting actions.
+Its main weakness is that the capabilities described are somewhat general ('troubleshoot common errors') rather than listing specific concrete troubleshooting actions.
 The Clerk-specific focus gives it strong distinctiveness.

 Suggestions